lkesteloot/unsong/unsong.md

 “No, Houston.
 Nothing is wrong.”

-“All right, we’re going to get Colonel Aldrin to lower down the cable for you and…”
+“All right, we’re going to get Colonel Aldrin to lower down the cable for you and...”

 “No, Houston.
 Literally.
 Nothing is wrong. [i]Nothing[/i].”

 “Commander Armstrong, is everything okay?”

 “Exactly, Houston.
 Everything is okay.
 Nothing is wrong.
 Nothing has ever been wrong, anywhere.
 The cosmos is like a flawless jewel, each of whose facets is another flawless jewel, and so on to infinity.
 Except there is no jewel.
 It’s all light.
 No, there isn’t even light.
-From within Time you can’t see any of it, but when you step outside into Eternity it’s all so…full.
+From within Time you can’t see any of it, but when you step outside into Eternity it’s all so... full.
 It’s so beautiful, Houston.”

 “Commander Armstrong, you’re not well.
 Colonel Aldrin is lowering down the cable.”